Rojetto/ReNeo/README_EN.md

 As an extension to the native driver:

-- Steuertasten auf Ebene 4
+- Navigation keys on layer 4
-- Wird das native Layout als Neo-verwandt erkannt (`kbdneo.dll`, `kbdbone.dll`, `kbdgr2.dll`), schaltet ReNeo automatisch in den Erweiterungs-Modus.
-Umschalten zwischen Layouts ist ganz normal möglich.
+- If the native layout is recognized as Neo-related (`kbdneo.dll`, `kbdbone.dll`, `kbdgr2.dll`), ReNeo automatically switches to extension mode.
+Switching between layouts is possible as normal.
-- Verbesserte Kompatibilität mit Qt- und GTK-Anwendungen.
-Workaround für [diesen Bug](https://git.neo-layout.org/neo/neo-layout/issues/510).
+- Improved compatibility with Qt and GTK applications.
+Workaround for [this bug](https://git.neo-layout.org/neo/neo-layout/issues/510).
-- Compose-Taste `M3+Tab` sendet keinen Tab mehr an Anwendung.
-Workaround für [diesen Bug](https://git.neo-layout.org/neo/neo-layout/issues/397).
+- Compose key `M3+Tab` does not send tab character to applications.
+Workaround for [this bug](https://git.neo-layout.org/neo/neo-layout/issues/397).

 ## Configuration